 From the whole range of surrogate markers only a few are in clinical use.
 The simple APRI score has been widely studied in HCV and HBV as well as in coinfected patients (Cacoub 2008; Vallet-Pichard 2008; Wai 2006; Lebensztejn 2005).
 A recent comprehensive meta-analysis of the performance of the APRI test showed that its major strength is the exclusion of significant fibrosis, defined as F2-F4, or cirrhosis with cut-offs of 0.5 and 1.0.
 However, the authors conclude that using this marker alone, only about one third of all biopsies can be avoided.
-Importantly, the test performance varied with the quantity of advanced fibrosis in the different patient groups (Shaheen 2007(a); Shaheen 2007(b)).
+Importantly, the test performance varied with the quantity of advanced fibrosis in the different patient groups (Shaheen 2007a; Shaheen 2007b).
 Fibrotest has also achieved some clinical significance.
 However, this test may not be available for all patients.
-Recent meta-analyses of the predictive performance of Fibrotest summarize that the reliability for the detection of advanced fibrosis or cirrhosis is adequate for clinical practice and a cut-off of 0.6 is suggested (Shaheen 2007(b); Poynard 2007).
-Of note, the reliability for the detection of earlier fibrosis stages appears to be relatively low (Shaheen 2007(b); Poynard 2007) and the most positive conclusions concerning the Fibrotest come from authors who are directly involved in the commercial distribution of this test (Shaheen 2007(b); Poynard 2007).
+Recent meta-analyses of the predictive performance of Fibrotest summarize that the reliability for the detection of advanced fibrosis or cirrhosis is adequate for clinical practice and a cut-off of 0.6 is suggested (Shaheen 2007b; Poynard 2007).
+Of note, the reliability for the detection of earlier fibrosis stages appears to be relatively low (Shaheen 2007b; Poynard 2007) and the most positive conclusions concerning the Fibrotest come from authors who are directly involved in the commercial distribution of this test (Shaheen 2007b; Poynard 2007).

-In summary, surrogate markers may support the clinical decision making process, but a single surrogate marker or score is now unable to replace the liver biopsy.
-On the other hand, attempts have been made to combine different surrogate markers and biopsy in clinical decision algorithms that aim to reduce the need for liver punctures (see Table 2, http://hepatologytextbook.com/link.php?id=7).
+In summary, surrogate markers may support the clinical decision making process, but a single surrogate marker or score can not replace the liver biopsy.
+On the other hand, attempts have been made to combine different surrogate markers and biopsy in clinical decision algorithms that aim to reduce the need for liver punctures (Table 2).